Beef Nilaga

 - 7

 Ladle into deep bowls with meat, broth, and vegetables piled high.
-Top with green onions.
-Serve with steamed rice and sawsawan: patis with calamansi and sliced siling labuyo on the side, like the photo.
+Top with green onions and a few whole peppercorns.
+Serve with steamed rice and sawsawan: patis with calamansi, lime wedge, and sliced siling labuyo on the side, like the photo.